Is a cigar tobacco

 Both cigars and cigarettes pose substantial health risks, but the specifics of smoking behavior and frequency can lead to different health outcomes, making generalized claims misleading.

-¿Es malo un cigarro al día?
+¿Es un cigarro al día malo para ti??

 Statistics show that even smoking one cigar daily can significantly increase health risks, including oral cancer and heart disease, making moderation crucial.